leguiart/Python/README.md

 # Python
-Python source codes for the "Programming for everybody" and  "Interactive Programming"
+Python source codes for the "Programming for everybody" and  "Interactive Programming" courses